swinslow/ll-explorer-py/docs/notes.md

 If found, replace them with the equivalent `replaceN` alternative, adjusting the character location mapping as needed.

 FIXME consider how to handle changes to the equivalent words file over time.

+## Helpers

+### proc text replacement helper

+Call with:
+  - old text start index
+  - old text length to replace
+  - new text

+Performs the following steps:
+  - removes old text portion from proc
+  - replaces it with new text
+  - updates procmap for these and all subsequent entries